Is Your Puppy Chewing? Here’s 8 Tips How To Stop Dog Chewing

 Chewing is normal behavior for dogs—and for some cats.
+You can’t stop dog chewing, and shouldn’t try.
 Puppies and kittens test their world the same way human infants do.
 Everything goes into the mouth.
 Teething youngsters chew objects to relieve the discomfort, but adult dogs rarely outgrow the habit the way (we hope!) people do.

 I last wrote about canine chewing when Bravo came to live with us as a new pup.
 He chewed everything within reach (Oh, my poor coffee table!), including chew toys.
 We still have Magic-markers on the baseboard and plaster from our last beloved dog.
 Now we have to re-do flooring in the laundry room, courtesy of Bravo-Dawg.